JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 ![configure-PHP](./images/configurephp.PNG)
 Contents of new configuraion file - lempproject.conf
 ```
-#/etc/nginx/sites-available/projectLEMP
+#/etc/nginx/sites-available/lempproject

 server {
     listen 80;                                              # Defines what port NGINX will listen on
-    server_name projectLEMP www.projectLEMP;                # Defines which domain names and/or IP addresses this server block should respond for.
+    server_name lempproject www.lempproject;                # Defines which domain names and/or IP addresses this server block should respond for.
     root /var/www/projectLEMP;                              # Defines the document root where the files served by this website are stored.

     index index.html index.htm index.php;                   # Defines in which order NGINX will prioritize index files for this website